FSRI Kicks-Off Third Study on Fire Service Ventilation

 November 6, 2013

-To kick off the $1 million U.S. Department of Homeland Security (DHS) grant project to study the effectiveness of positive pressure ventilation during fire attack in single family homes incorporating modern construction practices, UL’s Fire Safety Research Institute (FSRI) hosted the first of three technical panel meetings.
+To kick off the $1 million U.S. Department of Homeland Security (DHS) grant project to study the effectiveness of positive pressure ventilation during fire attack in single family homes incorporating modern construction practices, the Fire Safety Research Institute (FSRI), part of UL Research Institutes hosted the first of three technical panel meetings.
 The technical panel meeting held at UL’s Northbrook, IL campus brought together technical panel members from across the United States, Canada and Europe.
 A total of 26 members from four countries with more than 500 years of combined fire service experience volunteered their time and knowledge to help in this cutting edge research.
 The full-day meeting introduced the panel members who discussed the goals of the grant project, planned full-scale burn experiments and toured UL’s large-scale fire facility.

 Positive pressure ventilation (PPV) is a fire service tactic in which high speed fans are used to pressurize a house involved in fire with the intent to control the flow of combustion products and heat within an enclosure.
 Technical meeting attendees provided FSRI with valuable insight into how fire service tactics are being used throughout the world and discussed areas where additional data and knowledge are needed to better understand its uses and benefits.
 Almost all panel members echoed the need to identify the most effective uses and contraindications for PPV.